This post may contain affiliate links. Please read our disclosure policy.

 Let it adjust to room temperature first, then place it in an airtight container and pop it into the freezer, where it’ll stay fresh for up to 3 months.
 To enjoy later, just remove it from the freezer and let it thaw to room temperature.

-As previously mentioned, there are plenty of recipes that call for this puree!
+There are plenty of recipes that call for this butternut squash puree, like Butternut Squash Risotto!
 However, it’s also great as an appetizer or side dish.
 Pair it with Crostini or crackers if you plan on serving it as an appetizer or at a potluck.
-It’s great as a side dish when plated next to an entree like Easy Herb Roasted Chicken!
+It’s great as a side dish when plated next to an entree like Easy Herb Roasted Chicken or your Thanksgiving Roast Turkey Recipe!

 A floral bowl is filled with puree and leafy green garnish.